 When a disaster or beast tide destroyed a town, and people fled for their lives, possessions were often abandoned.
 City guards investigating these ruins meticulously collected the belongings and took them to the Hall of Remembrance.

 This system allowed people to leave their homes quickly, without risking their lives by retrieving precious mementos.
-Such organized collection of items made returning to find or regain possessions possible, offering a semblance of stability amidst chaos.
+Such organized collection of items made returning or regain possessions possible, offering a semblance of stability amidst the chaos.

-It made it easier for families to pick up threads of their past in the aftermath, knowing their memories were preserved somewhere safe.
-Both halls were strategically located in the middle region of all Utopia cities, which ensured easy access for those seeking their lost possessions and for the bodies to be brought in.
+It made it easier for families to pick up pieces their past in the aftermath.
+Both halls were strategically located in the middle region of all Utopia cities, which ensured easy access for those seeking their lost possessions and for the bodies to be buried.
+In the middle region, you can find it placed on the northern right side, offering a place of remembrance among the bustling activities of the Utopia Cities.

 "That's good… That would be great," Roy murmured, his gaze unfocused as he glanced around.